vitest-dev/vitest/docs/api/index.md

 The `value` property contains returned value or thrown error.

-If function returned `'result1`, then threw and error, then `mock.results` will be:
+If function returned `result`, then threw an error, then `mock.results` will be:

 ```js
 [